lysevi/nkvdb/doc/overview.md

     auto ds =  nkvdb::Storage::Create(storage_path);
 ```

-ds - is shared ptr, and if you forget call ds->Close(), that method called automaticaly.
+ds - is shared ptr, and if you forget call ds->Close(), it will be called automaticaly.
-**if storage_path already exists, ngvdb remove storage_path and create new.**
+**if storage_path already exists, ngvdb will remove storage_path and create new.**

 ## Openning storage
 ```C++